 Decorative Stones – Wildly popular as a landscaping mulch around trees, bushes, and flower gardens.
 Long-lasting and low maintenance.

 Pine Bark – This is a very popular, and inexpensive mulch.
 It creates an attractive appearance.
-Pine back is acidic.
-As it slowly breaks down, it can make the soil more acidic.
+Pine bark is acidic.
+As it slowly breaks down, it will make the soil more acidic.

 Other Barks – There’s a wide variety of bark mulch, offering homeowners a wide selection of landscaping around their homes.
 The pH of each type of bark varies and can affect soil pH over time.